-The Sixth Form Curriculum and Experience
+The Curriculum

-At Longridge, we offer a wide range of subjects at Advanced Level, along with a comprehensive package of PSHE and Careers, Higher Education guidance, Enrichment and all-round pastoral care.
-Teaching staff and tutors provide a tailored offering to help each individual student to reach their full potential and support them fully in achieving their aspirations.
+At Longridge, we offer a wide range of subjects at A Level, along with a comprehensive package of PSHE and Careers guidance, Enrichment and all-round pastoral care.
+Teaching staff and tutors provide a tailored offering to help each individual student to reach their full potential.